jwbay/gulp-sync-json/README.md

 # gulp-sync-json
-Synchronize JSON file key structures against a primary source
+[Gulp](http://gulpjs.com/) plugin for synchronizing JSON file key structures against a primary source

 ### What it's for
 This plugin can synchronize the key structures of JSON files.
 It must be